 While the games are offered to subscribers from within the Netflix mobile app’s center tab, users will still be directed to the Google Play Store to install the game on their devices, reports TechCrunch.

 To then play, members will need to confirm their Netflix credentials.
 They can later return to the game at any time by clicking “Play” on the game’s page from inside the Netflix app or by launching it directly from their mobile device.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “It’s still very, very early days and we will be working hard to deliver the best possible experience in the months ahead with our no ads, no in-app purchases approach to gaming,” a Netflix spokesperson was quoted as saying by the website.

-The company has been expanding its investment in gaming for years, seeing the potential for a broader entertainment universe that ties into its most popular shows, the report said.
+The report said that the company has been expanding its investment in gaming for years, seeing the potential for a broader entertainment universe that ties into its most popular shows.

-At the E3 gaming conference back in 2019, Netflix detailed a series of gaming integrations across popular platforms like Roblox and Fortnite and its plans to bring new “Stranger Things” games to the market.
+At the E3 gaming conference in 2019, Netflix detailed a series of gaming integrations across popular platforms like Roblox and Fortnite and plans to bring new “Stranger Things” games to the market.

 On mobile, Netflix has been working with the Allen, Texas-based game studio BonusXP, whose first game for Netflix, “Stranger Things: The Game,” has now been renamed “Stranger Things: 1984” to better differentiate it from others.